Dog Sees God: Confessions of a Teenage Blockhead: Plot

 CB and CB's sister have a funeral for their dog, who recently contracted rabies and was put down after killing "a little yellow bird" and nearly biting CB.
-Unfortunately, the funeral ends in failure as they argue over who should say a prayer for him.
-CB then goes to see his pothead friend Van, asking where people go when they die.
-Van, who claims to be Buddhist, says that spirits either dissolve away or get reincarnated.
-The next day at school CB asks his friend Matt where we go when we die.
-Matt gives him a more detailed explanation, proposing that when we die we return to a vagina, similar to being born, although the vagina does not belong to our mother.
-Beethoven walks by and Matt calls him a fag.
+The funeral ends in failure as they argue over who should say a prayer for him.
+After the funeral, CB approaches Van and asks him what happens to humans when they die.
+He answers that they get reincarnated.
+When CB asks Matt the same question, Beethoven walks by and Matt calls him a fag.